shopware5/devdocs/source/developers-guide/lightweight-backend-modules/index.md

 ### Registering a custom backend controller

 The next step is to register the new backend controller in the `Bootstrap.php` file of your plugin.
-In the example bellow, we subscribe the controller path dispatch event and handle it with the `$this->registerBackendController()`
+In the example below, we subscribe the controller path dispatch event and handle it with the `$this->registerBackendController()`
 method:

 ```php